arthurbernierjr/http-videos/http-methods/README.md

 ## 🎓 You Do

-Given the below scenarios and user actions, determine the action taken by the browser.
+Given the scenarios and user actions below, determine the action taken by the browser.

 ### Scenario 1